Updates on COVID-19 from Northwest Eye

-Screening – All patients and staff are being screened with temperature readings before entry to our clinics.
+Screening – All patients and staff are being screened before entry to our clinics.
 Anyone with a fever, cough, shortness of breath, or other symptoms of COVID-19, should reschedule their appointment.

-Limiting Visitors – Guests are restricted from accompanying patients inside the clinic to their appointment unless required for a legal (i.e. parent/guardian) or medical (i.e. mobility) reason.
-Guests are encouraged to wait in their vehicles.
+Limiting Visitors – Guests are generally restricted from accompanying patients inside the clinic to their appointment.
+We will, however, allow one guest for those who require someone to attend the visit for a legal (i.e. parent/guardian) or medical (i.e. mobility) reason.
+Otherwise, guests are encouraged to wait in their vehicles.

 Masking – To keep our patients safe, all clinic staff are wearing either surgical or alternative facemasks, as described by the CDC and Minnesota Department of Health.
 To keep our staff safe, patients are required to wear alternative facemasks in the clinic.
 For more information on making a homemade facemask, please CLICK HERE.